Web Site Accessibility Policy

 Contact Web Accessibility Coordinator

-Please contact the Web Accessibility Coordinator at if you have a problem accessing our Web sites or Web applications.
-When you contact us, please note:
+Please contact the Web Accessibility Coordinator if you have a problem accessing our Web sites or Web applications.
+When you contact us, please include:

 - The nature of your accessibility problem.

 - The Web address of the requested material or interactive content.

 - The format preferred for receiving Web site information or materials.

 Non-compliant electronic or information resources, including Web pages and Web applications, require a "corrective action plan" to be developed by the Accessibility Coordinator in cooperation with affected agency staff and Web staff.